saltstack/salt-user-guide/docs/topics/scheduler.rst

 Defining time in schedules
 __________________________

-Time for jobs can be submitted by specifying time with valid:
+Time for jobs can be specified with valid elements or modifiers:

 Time elements: